 – A bit too heavy

-This is a great option as one of the best travel lenses for Nikon D7500 users.
-It boasts a wide aperture, making it suitable for capturing subjects at both close and far distances.
-Its affordability and ease of use make it a great choice for beginner photographers as well.
+It boasts a wide aperture, making it suitable for capturing subjects at close and far distances.
+Its affordability and ease of use also make it an excellent choice for beginner photographers.

-Build and handling: This lens is lighter than the previous zoom option, but it still has a noticeable weight.
+Build and handling: This lens is lighter than the previous zoom option but still has a noticeable weight.
 While it may become cumbersome after the extended hand-held shooting, it offers built-in optical stabilization to offset the heft.
-The lens features two high-quality Fluorite Low Dispersion elements, two glass-molded aspherical elements, and one hybrid aspherical element, all of which work together to produce superior images.
+The lens features two high-quality Fluorite low-dispersion elements, two glass-molded aspherical elements, and one hybrid aspherical element.
 Additionally, it features Super Multi-Layer Coating for reducing exposure and increasing image quality.

 Performance: Despite not having as big an aperture as the previous lens, the f/2.8 on this zoom lens is still impressive.
-In fact, the constant aperture is the key feature of this lens.
-The wide aperture allows for great-quality visuals in a variety of shooting conditions, particularly in low light.
-The sharpness of the image remains consistent across most of the photo frame and only becomes slightly blurred in the corners, particularly when using mid-zoom settings.
+The constant aperture is the key feature of this lens.
+The wide aperture allows great-quality visuals in various shooting conditions, particularly in low light.
+The sharpness of the image remains consistent across most of the photo frame and only becomes slightly blurred in the corners, mainly when using mid-zoom settings.

-Best for: This lens is an excellent choice for travel photography, offering versatility for capturing a range of subjects and objects.
+Best for: This lens is an excellent choice for travel photography, offering versatility for capturing various subjects and objects.
 With focal lengths of 17-50mm, it can easily be used for group shots, landscapes, street scenes, portraits, and more.
 If you’re looking for a single lens that can handle all your travel photography needs, this is the lens to choose.

 6. Nikon AF-S DX NIKKOR 10-24mm f/3.5-4.5G ED